Lagrangian Manifestation of Anomalies in Active Turbulence: Introduction

-To illustrate this conundrum, in Fig.~\ref{Traj}(a) we show representative trajectories from our simulations with increasing levels of activity.
+In Fig.~\ref{Traj}(a) we show representative trajectories from our simulations with increasing levels of activity.
 While for suspensions with low activity ($\alpha = -1$), the particle motion is predominantly diffusive with large, \textit{knotted} regions of \textit{random-walk}, the more active fields ($\alpha = -4$) give rise to trajectories which have a persistent motion showing characteristic signatures of L\'evy walks; a precise definition of the activity parameter $\alpha$ is given below.
 However, these L\'evy-like, persistent trajectories are only one part of the story.
-Careful measurements in these simulations indicate that even at higher activity ($\alpha = -6$) it is easy to find in an ensemble trajectories that are persistent (Fig.~\ref{Traj}(b)) and those that remain predominantly diffusive (Fig.~\ref{Traj}(c)); see also a movie illustrating this phenomena: \url{https://youtu.be/CPJ3ZlXBf-k}.
+Careful measurements in these simulations indicate that even at higher activity ($\alpha = -6$) it is easy to find in an ensemble trajectories that are persistent (Fig.~\ref{Traj}(b)) and those that remain predominantly diffusive (Fig.~\ref{Traj}(c)); see also \url{https://youtu.be/CPJ3ZlXBf-k}.
 (We note that the trajectories were artificially moved to a common center for visualization; in simulations, their origins are distributed randomly at different points in the flow.)

 This leads us to critically examine the nature of trajectories in such highly active systems and establish connections between anomalies of the emergent coarse-grained velocity field and its effect on the resultant Lagrangian statistics.
 As a result we uncover a remarkable dynamical heterogeneity in trajectories, implicit in Fig.~\ref{Traj}, and its critical role in assisting the swarm for efficient foraging through first-passage statistics.
 We also show, in a way which is easily amenable to experiments, that such persistent motion are facilitated by the novel, emergent structures in the bacterial field---\textit{streaks}---which have no known counterparts in inertial, high Reynolds number turbulence.
 We conclude by going beyond single-particle statistics and investigating the pair-dispersion problem in active turbulence.